AB Tasty’s note: This is a guest post by Umesh Kumar, digital marketing evangelist at Designhill.

 Given these stats, it’s no surprise that many marketers steer clear of A/B testing for optimizing their site.
 But, how exactly can you optimize your conversions with A/B Testing?
 The answer is simple!
 Why not do what smart marketers do?
 Learn lessons from companies that have emerged as shining examples of A/B testing genius.

 No matter what is the nature of your business, there is no harm in taking a step back and learning from others’ achievements.
 To help you, we have listed 5 classic case studies that will provide you with interesting test hypotheses and give you an insight on what and how visitors think.
 You can learn a lot from these case studies and use the learning to take on the conversion challenges in your way to success headfirst.
 These examples are quite simple to implement with any A/B testing tool.

 Case Study 1: Conversions improve by 11.5% by Adding FAQs, Statistics and Social Proof on Websites

-Test Carried Out By: Kiva.org, an innovative non-profit organization, allows people to lend money via the Internet to low-income entrepreneurs and students across countries.
-Kiva conducted an A/B Test as they wanted to increase number of donations from first-time visitors to their landing page.
+Test Carried Out By Kiva.org, an innovative non-profit organization, allows people to lend money via the Internet to low-income entrepreneurs and students across countries.
+Kiva conducted an A/B Test as they wanted to increase the number of donations from first-time visitors to their landing page.

 Hypothesis: Giving more information to visitors coming to Kiva’s landing page will help boost the number of donors.